I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_callbacks3.md

 `ValidateTextureStageState`

 Points to the driver-supplied <a href="https://msdn.microsoft.com/library/windows/hardware/ff549064">D3dValidateTextureStageState</a> callback, or <b>NULL</b>.
 Drivers that support multitexturing must implement the callback that this member points to.

+`DrawPrimitives2`

+Points to the driver-supplied <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> callback.
+A driver must implement the callback that this member points to.

 ## Remarks
 The driver allocates this structure and sets appropriate values in all members.
 The driver's <a href="https://msdn.microsoft.com/89a22163-a678-4c72-932a-ae4d17922e0b">DdGetDriverInfo</a> function returns a pointer to this structure when that function is called with the GUID_D3DCallbacks3 GUID.